If you have registered for an event, you may log in to manage your registration.

 Secretary, Health Informatics Society Australia, Victorian Branch (2017 – present)Director, Digital Health, Department of Health and Human Services, Victorian Government (2017 – 2018)Director, Victorian Continence Resource Centre (2015 – present)

 AM, B Comm, MBA, FCPA, FIML, MAICD

 Chris has held six executive CEO roles, across hospitals/health services, legal firms and accounting & financial services firms.
-His current part-time role as Executive Director of the Skin & Cancer Foundation Inc is complemented by 10 years consulting as a principal of Hodgson Associates.
+His most recent executive role was as part-time Executive Director of the Skin & Cancer Foundation Inc. This role was was complemented by 10 years consulting as a principal of Hodgson Associates.
 His consulting work covers primarily mid-sized professional services organisations in governance, strategy and business development governance.